What You Need to Know About Municipal Fire Fighting and Prevention Supervisor

 Municipal Fire Fighting and Prevention Supervisors who work in California, New Jersey, or New York, make the highest salaries.

-How much do Municipal Fire Fighting and Prevention Supervisors make in each U.S. state?
+How much do Municipal Fire Fighting and Prevention Supervisors make in different U.S. states?

 |State||Annual Mean Salary|

-Tools & Technologies Used by Municipal Fire Fighting and Prevention Supervisors
+What Tools & Technology do Municipal Fire Fighting and Prevention Supervisors Use?

 Although they’re not necessarily needed for all jobs, the following technologies are used by many Municipal Fire Fighting and Prevention Supervisors: